chrixbedardcad/FoodSimulator/README.md

 * `food_game.py` — an interactive terminal mini-game that lets designers play short sessions using the exact same rules, decks, and scoring logic.
 * `food_desktop.py` — a Tkinter-powered desktop client with clickable ingredient cards, live score tracking, and instant trio breakdowns.

-Both scripts draw from a shared, JSON-driven content set (ingredients, recipes, chefs, and themes) so that data tweaks are immediately reflected everywhere.
+Both scripts draw from a shared, JSON-driven content set (ingredients, recipes, chefs, and baskets) so that data tweaks are immediately reflected everywhere.

 ---